yeslogic/prince-docs/docs/help.md

 We work hard to make Prince work on multiple platforms (Windows, Linux, etc) and with multiple configurations.
 However things don't always work correctly the first time.
 You're very welcome to [contact us](//www.princexml.com/contact/) for support or visit our [forum](//www.princexml.com/forum/).
 However if you are facing a common problem, you may be able to find an explanation and solution below.

-### Output log

-When running into trouble with Prince, the first thing you should do is to check for any errors.
-These can be found in the Prince output log.

-When launching Prince from the command line, Prince will print any error or warning messages directly to the console, prefixed with `error:` or `warning:` messages.
-The level of verbosity, or a log file where to print all output, can be controlled with a few command-line [Logging Options](command-line.md#logging-options):

--   when running Prince with the `--verbose` command-line option, it prints out informative messages on the progress of creating the PDF;
--   when running Prince with the `--debug` command-line option, it provides details about what it is doing that help to make sense of failed HTTP requests or font errors by giving insight into what is being loaded;
--   the `--log=FILE` command-line option allows to log all output to the specified file.

-A more advanced control of the output is given by the [Structured Log](server-integration.md#structured-log).

-When using the Prince GUI, the output log is printed to the log window on the bottom left of the main GUI window.

 ### Image formats

 Symptom